flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-effort-in-api-design/index.md

   button with a custom shape, interesting shadow or coloring effect;
 * That custom widget will still remain a button in terms of gestures it accepts, accessibility and other properties;
-* We could unit-test the paint operation.
+* We could unit-test the paint operation too.
 Again, just by running the code in a Dart VM, no emulator required.

 Going back to our grid example from the top of the article.
 Here's the code of the widget that centers its children vertically, tying them to a